Catholic Church in Germany: Catholicism today in Germany

 One of the biggest challenges facing the church is to retain the registered, tax-paying members (regardless of how often they attend services) to fund parishes and church agencies, especially its international relief organizations like Adveniat.
-German Catholics, however, are divided over the issue of a compulsory Church tax.
+German Catholics, however, are divided over the issue of a compulsory church tax.
 Under the tax an additional 8 percent to 9 percent of personal income tax is deducted at source by the German state from registered churchgoers (of Catholic and Protestant communities).
 Although the tax provides the Catholic and Lutheran churches with an exact membership count and a net income of 5.6 billion euros (in 2008) which has helped make the German Catholic Church one of the wealthiest in the world.

 A poll from universities in Berlin and Münster, advises that 70% of German Catholics approve of blessings for same-sex couples, 80% accept unmarried couples living together and 85% believe priests should be allowed to marry.
 70% of German Catholics support same-sex marriage and 29% oppose it.
 93% of German Catholics believe society should accept homosexuality while 6% believe society should not accept homosexuality.

-In 2019 it was reported that the Catholic church had a net loss of 216,078 members the previous year.
-The Protestant churches in Germany had a similar net loss of membership, about 220,000 members left.
-While church membership is currently at 45 million or 53%, demographers predict that it will fall to 23 million by 2060 based on the current trends.
-In 2020 it was reported that the Catholic church in Germany had a 402,000 loss in membership, the largest ever single year decrease up to that point.
-The Protestant churches in Germany also had a large drop in membership of about 440,000.
 According to a survey by the Erfurt-based opinion research institute INSA a third of German Catholics are considering leaving.
 Older Catholics consider leaving primarily due to child abuse cases while younger Catholics primarily want to avoid paying the church tax.

+In 2022, 522,821 people left the Church, according to figures released by the German bishops.